 Pesticides don't respect national borders.
 Tons of agricultural chemicals cross international boundaries every year, either through the international marketplace or carried by wind and water currents.

-PAN Africa involves volunteers, NGOs, farmers’ organizations, institutes, universities and individuals who support the adoption of sound ecological practices in place of dangerous chemical pesticide use all around the world.
-The African center was established in Dakar (Senegal) in May 1996.
+PAN Africa works with volunteers, NGOs, farmers’ organizations, institutes, universities and individuals who support the adoption of sound ecological practices in place of dangerous chemical pesticide use.
+The African center was established in Dakar, Senegal in May 1996.

 PAN Asia and the Pacific is dedicated to ensuring the empowerment of people, especially women, agricultural workers, farmers and peasants.
-We are commited to protect the safety and health of people and the environment from pesticide use.
+The center is commited to protecting the safety and health of people and the environment from pesticide use.

 PAN Latin America es una red de organizaciones, instituciones, asociaciones e individuos que se oponen al uso masivo e indiscriminado de plaguicidas.
 Fomenta alternativas viables para el desarrollo de una agricultura, socialmente justa, ecológicamente sustentable y económicamente viable, que permita alcanzar la soberanía alimentaria de los pueblos.